The Interference Effect: Why Strength and Endurance Training Compete

 Both are beneficial.
 But they rely on different physiological pathways.

 When training stress is excessive or poorly organized, the body may struggle to fully adapt to either one.
+For common questions about how to navigate this in a structured program, the hybrid training program FAQ addresses the most important variables to understand before building a concurrent training plan.

-Where the Concept Comes From
+Where the Interference Effect Concept Comes From

 Smaller strength gains